-The District Nursing Team specialise in addressing the needs of patients in the community and are experienced in delivering care in a home setting and from treatment centres at GP surgeries.
+Our District Nurses provide care to patients who have a short term nursing need, require nursing specialise in addressing the needs of patients in the community and are experienced in delivering care in a home setting and from treatment centres at GP surgeries.
 They can be contact over a 24-hour period, but are not an emergency service, as they deal primarily with housebound patients.

-Out of hours service: Skelmersdale Walk-in Centre, Concourse Shopping Centre, Skelmersdale, West Lancashire WN8 6LJ
+Our Out of hours team are based at Skelmersdale Walk-in Centre, Concourse Shopping Centre, Skelmersdale, West Lancashire WN8 6LJ

 For all District Nurse services contact: